collaborative-robotics/collaborative-robotics.github.io/ismr-2021-workshop-revised.md

 Attendees will have the opportunity to test out the [AMBF simulator](https://github.com/WPI-AIM/ambf) during Session 4.
 Interested participants should set up their laptop prior to the workshop.
 There are two different ways to install AMBF on your machine:

+  1. Install Ubuntu, ROS and AMBF:
-  1. **(Preferred)** Install Ubuntu 18.04 or 20.04 on your computer and install the relevant ROS [version](http://wiki.ros.org/ROS/Installation).
+   * a. **(Preferred)** Install Ubuntu 18.04 or 20.04 on your computer and install the relevant ROS [version](http://wiki.ros.org/ROS/Installation).
 Then install AMBF based on these [instructions](https://github.com/WPI-AIM/ambf/blob/ambf-2.0/README.md).
-  2. If you instead prefer to use MacOS or a Windows computer, and do not wish to create a bootable Ubuntu partition, you can use the AMBF [docker](https://github.com/collaborative-robotics/docker-ambf) image and install it according to these [instructions](https://github.com/collaborative-robotics/docker-ambf).
+   * b.
+If you instead prefer to use MacOS or a Windows computer, and do not wish to create a bootable Ubuntu partition, you can use the AMBF [docker](https://github.com/collaborative-robotics/docker-ambf) image and install it according to these [instructions](https://github.com/collaborative-robotics/docker-ambf).
 The performance of AMBF would be limited in this case.

+  2. Download (and install) Blender 2.93 (https://www.blender.org/download/) on the Linux OS from the previous step.
+Then clone the [blender ambf_addon](https://github.com/WPI-AIM/ambf_addon).
+Follow the instructions on the [Readme](https://github.com/WPI-AIM/ambf_addon/blob/blender-2.9x/README.md) to set it up with Blender.

+  3. Clone the [surgical_robotics_challenge](https://github.com/collaborative-robotics/surgical_robotics_challenge) repo on the Linux OS from the first step.

 The agenda for this session is as follows: